afaikiac/pyenvx/README.md

 # PyenvX

-The creation of this script was inspired by `pipx` but it does not disrupt my `pyenv` workflow.
-I simply want the latest versions of CLI or GUI tools, such as `pdm`, `poetry` or `Anki`, while still utilizing the power of `pyenv`.
-And I don't want to have to install a massive amount of Python dependencies through my Linux package manager!
+This script is inspired by pipx, but it's designed to work seamlessly with pyenv.
+It allows you to install and manage the latest versions of CLI or GUI tools, such as pdm, poetry, or Anki, while utilizing the power of pyenv.
+There's no need to install a massive amount of Python dependencies through your package manager!

 ## Requirements

 - [`pyenv`](https://github.com/pyenv/pyenv#installation) must be installed and configured.
 - [`pyenv-virtualenv`](https://github.com/pyenv/pyenv-virtualenv#installation) must be installed and integrated with `pyenv`.
+- `curl`

 ## Installation